ManifoldScholar/manifold-docusaurus/docs/using/manifold_library.md

 Quoting a phrase will still apply stemming, thus Manifold takes into account misspellings, ignores cases, etc. When negations are employed, they follow the NOR paradigm instead of NAND.
 If a search includes `-apples -bananas`, Manifold will exclude results that mention apples or bananas instead of excluding results that only include both apples and bananas.

 :::tip Search Not Working?
 Are you searching for something you know is in the system but you’re not getting any results?
-That’s likely because Projects in Draft status are *not* indexed by Manifold’s search engine, Elasticsearch.
-Once the Project is toggled out of Draft, the system will index its content and make it available to search (see [Project Properties](../backend/projects.md#draft-mode)).
+That’s likely because Projects in Draft status are *not* indexed by Manifold for search.
+Once the Project is toggled out of Draft, the system will index its content and make it available to be returned in search results (see [Project Properties](../backend/projects.md#draft-mode)).
 :::